mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 permalink: /lesbian-experience-loneliness
 ---

-I just finished reading My Lesbian Experience With Loneliness for second time.
+I just finished reading My Lesbian Experience With Loneliness for the second time.

 When I first encountered Nagata Kabi's journal-turned-book back in May of 2017, it resonated with me immediately.
 I consider it the most emotionally moving book I read that year.